The Australian Warmblood Horse Association Limited (AWHA Ltd) is:

 - Can point to generations of proven pedigree, and

 - Are bred for performance riding.

 The AWHA Ltd was founded in the early 1970s in Victoria and was originally known as the German Warmblood Horse Association, because the earliest imports, beginning in 1968 with the arrival of the grey Holsteiner stallion Flaneur, were from Germany.
-Once the future for breeding Australian Warmbloods was established, the name was proudly changed to the Australian Warmblood Horse Association Limited, and the AWHA Ltd is the oldest Warmblood organisation in Australia to have, originally an 'A-Class' membership, and now a 'Full' membership with the WBFSH.
+Once the future for breeding Australian Warmbloods was established, the name was proudly changed to the Australian Warmblood Horse Association Limited.
+The AWHA Ltd is the oldest Warmblood organisation in Australia to have, originally an 'A-Class' membership, and now a 'Full' membership with the WBFSH.

 Through the 1970s and early 1980s, more stallions were imported and used over mares of varying breeds and types without any formal regulation.
 Recognising that indiscriminate matings must not continue if Australia was to produce a Warmblood horse comparable to those bred internationally, the Association introduced breeding guidelines to address the problem.
 The guidelines, based on European practices, were finalised in 1993 and were designed to maintain the integrity of the Warmblood in this country through classification and registration requirements.
 The guidelines are periodically re-assessed in accordance with the AWHA Ltd's commitment to best breeding practices.